AdamMooers/upsilon/doc/programmers_manual.md

 is write/run a simulation of that module.
 A simulation of that module should at the minimum compare the execution of the module with known results (called "Ground truth testing").
-A simulation should also consider borderline cases that you might overlook when writing Verilog.
+A simulation should also consider edge cases that you might overlook when writing Verilog.

 For example, a module that multiplies two signed integers together should have a simulation that sends the module many pairs of integers, taking